sallyamoore/C3-PyVideoAPI/README.md

 ### Customers
 - Retrieve a list of all customers
 - Retrieve a subset of customers
-  - Given a sort column, return _n_ customer records, offset by _p_ records (this will be used to create "pages" of customers)
+  - Given a sort column, return a specified number of customer records, offset by page number
+    - E.g., /customer/name?limit=10&page=2 will return the second page of 10 records per page.
   - Sort columns are
     - `name`
     - `registered_at`